-(b) Coarse grade or pelletized bentonite shall be poured at a continuous rate no faster than fifty pounds per three minutes.
+(b) Coarse grade or pelletized bentonite shall be poured at a continuous rate, no faster than fifty pounds per three minutes.

-(c) The pouring process shall be halted intermittently to lower a weighted measuring tape into the well to determine the top of the grout and confirm that bridging has not occurred.
+(c) The pouring process shall be halted intermittently in order to lower a weighted measuring tape into the well to determine the top of the grout and confirm that bridging has not occurred.
 Where possible, a tamping device shall be used to break any bridges that may form.